-Try unique varieties of doughnuts in a range of flavors in sweeteries in California, Oregon, and Vancouver, B.C.
+Try unique varieties of doughnuts in a range of flavors at sweeteries in California, Oregon, Vancouver, B.C., and beyond.

 Whether made from cake or yeast dough, doughnuts are on the rise.
-Witness the raging popularity of Portland’s Voodoo Doughnuts.
+Witness the raging popularity of Portland’s Voodoo Doughnut and Blue Star Donuts.
 Now even more shops are hand-making small batches with fancy flavors.
-“We just tried to bring dignity to the doughnut,” says Sara Spearin, owner of Dynamo Donuts in San Francisco.
+“We just tried to bring dignity to the doughnut,” says Sara Spearin, owner of Dynamo Donut in San Francisco.
 “It’s a pastry like any other and should be treated as such.”

-- In its new 3,000-square-foot storefront, Cartems Donuterie in Vancouver, B.C., has room for experimental offerings such as mango cream, pulled pork, bourbon and bacon, and a cassia honey and Parmesan “bee sting” that shop owner Jordan Cash calls “a meal for sure.”
-(604) 671-6015, cartems.com.
+In its 3,000-square-foot downtown storefront, Cartems Donuts has room for experimental offerings such as mango cream, pulled pork, bourbon and bacon, and a cassia honey and Parmesan “bee sting” that shop owner Jordan Cash calls “a meal for sure.”
+He also offers gluten-free and vegan versions.

-- The mostly hole-free offerings at Donut Savant in Oakland are diminutive by design.
-“That way it’s easier to try different varieties,” says baker and owner Laurel Davis.
+The mostly hole-free offerings at Donut Savant in Oakland are diminutive by design.
+“That way, it’s easier to try different varieties,” says baker and owner Laurel Davis.
 Flavors include salted maple as well as German chocolate with coconut-pecan filling.
-(510) 972-8268, donutsavant.com.

-- Patrons at SLO Donut Company in San Luis Obispo, Calif., choose among chai, Nutella, and boysenberry with cream cheese, or invent flavor pairings at the doughnut design center.
-(805) 782-9766, slodoco.com.
+Patrons at SLO Do Co in San Luis Obispo choose among chai, Nutella, and boysenberry with cream cheese, or invent their own flavor pairings at the doughnut design center.

-This article was first published in May 2013.
+This article was first published in May 2013 and updated in May 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.